 The SQL Sentry dashboard is sometimes criticized for its classic appearance, but it all depends on what an admin wants, it presents all key SQL components and services in a clever way to help you manage your SQL database instance and ensure its availability.
 It offers two modes- Sample and History to go through various performance metrics.
 One can view performance data in colored graphs and charts to get a quick idea about what is going on.

 The tool also has the option to view historical data from the server and compare it with current real-time data.
 These features help generate baselines and optimize database instances and servers.

-It has a tabs interface which another way to seamlessly navigate between different performance metrics.
-To gathered all info to a single window, the developers of this tools have split the dashboard into a various section which displays the network traffic, CPU usage SQL server memory, SQL server waits, SQL server Activity, Database IO and more…
+It has a tabs interface which is another way to seamlessly navigate between different performance metrics.
+To gather all info in a single window, the developers of this tool have split the dashboard into various section which displays the network traffic, CPU usage SQL server memory, SQL server waits, SQL server Activity, Database IO, and more…

-SQL Sentry is available in two editions SQL Sentry Essentials that comes at $995 and SQL Sentry $2,495 for a single license.
+SQL Sentry is available in two editions SQL Sentry Essentials which comes at $995 and SQL Sentry $2,495 for a single license.